 They say that diamonds are a girl's best friend.
-Well, today I'm gonna show you that you don't have to spend thousands of dollars to win a place in her heart.
+Well, today we're gonna show you that you don't have to spend thousands of dollars to win a place in her heart.
 In fact, you can do it by building a beautiful wooden jewelry box for her to store the jewelry she already has.
 We're throwing another log on the fire for this project, and it's gonna get a little bit challenging.
 It's gonna require quite a few tools and a little bit of

-You never want 'em to be too short because then you have to fill in those gaps, So I'm using a flush trim saw to trim off the excess, and then I'll just go in and clean up the rest of it with an orbital sander.
-Now that the box is all together, I could take it over to the bandsaw and cut the lid off.
+You never want 'em to be too short because then you have to fill in those gaps, So we're using a flush trim saw to trim off the excess, and then we'll just go in and clean up the rest of it with an orbital sander.
+Now that the box is all together, you could take it over to the bandsaw and cut the lid off.
 This part is always a little bit nerve wracking, because you never wanna screw up the box.
 So you just gotta make sure to take your time, make sure you're getting a nice clean cut on the bandsaw.
 Then you can mount a piece of sandpaper to a block or something and make sure that everything is square and that your cut lines up nicely.

 I notched the inside pieces so they overlapped each other to create a crossing pattern, which locked everything together nice and strong.
-Then, I could just sand it down and apply a few coats of finish to that.
-And then before I final assembled everything with the hardware, I used a piece of peel and stick felt as the bottom of the box, then put everything back together, installed the hardware, and this project was finished.
-So that's it for this project, I hope you guys enjoyed reading about it, and I hope you learned something.
-Now if you make a box like this, I'm sure that whoever you're making it for is gonna absolutely love it, and you can gift it for generations to come.
+Then, you could just sand it down and apply a few coats of finish to that.
+And then before you final assembled everything with the hardware, use a piece of peel and stick felt as the bottom of the box, then put everything back together, installed the hardware, and this project is finished.
+So that's it for this project.
+We hope you guys enjoyed reading about it, and we hope you learned something.
+Now if you make a box like this, be sure that whoever you're making it for is gonna absolutely love it, and you can gift it for generations to come.